-As part of the program, we prepare a will, property power of attorney, and health care power of attorney for you, as well as both a third-party (“15.1”) and self-funded (“(d)(4)(A)”) supplemental needs trust for your child.
+As part of the program, we prepare a will, property power of attorney, and health care power of attorney for you, and a third-party (“15.1”) supplemental needs trust for your child.
 In addition, we prepare a memorandum regarding asset titling and beneficiary designations, a memorandum regarding supplemental needs trust implementation, and an estate plan illustration to accompany the legal documents.
 The program does not include preparation of a self-funded (“(d)(4)(A)”) supplemental needs trust.

 What documents are included in the program?